frafishen/HW_CI_test/README.md

 # HW_CI_test
-"This is the template for CI testing of the ESP32 using Robot Framework and CoreMark.
+This is the template for CI testing of the ESP32 using Robot Framework and CoreMark.